kutaslab/fitgrid/joss/paper.md

 curvilinear relationships, e.g., spline regression [@SmiKut2015b].
-Besides the estimated coefficient rERPs, the approach also produces time series for all the basic and derived quantities of the fitted model: coefficient standard errors, residuals, residual error, likelihood, Akaike information criterion (AIC), and so forth.
+Besides the estimated coefficient rERPs, the approach also produces time series for all the basic and derived quantities of the fitted model: coefficient standard errors, residuals, likelihood, Akaike information criterion (AIC), and so forth.
 With the shift from averaging to regression modeling, however, comes a new problem.